benc-uk/rayscale/README.md

 # RayScale
 RayScale is a network distributed, 3D renderer based on ray tracing.
-Written in Node.js, RayScale is designed for scaling out using containers.
+Written in Node.js / TypeScript, RayScale is designed for scaling out using containers.
 The objectives of RayScale as a working project is to demonstrate several points:

  - Parallel batch processing, gain performance by break a slow & complex operation into smaller chunks
  - The simplicity of using containers when scaling out